fusion94/Go-FilamentSamples/README.md

 ## Using VS Code

-Another great method across systems is using VS Code.
-If you cloned this repo and open it within VS-Code make sure you have the Python extension installed.
-Then you can just edit the .csv right there, open the `gen_samples.py` script and immidiately run it with the play button in the upper right.
-Of course you still need some version of Python and OpenSCAD installed, Python should be found by VS Code if it is there.
+Another convenient method that works across systems is using VS Code.
+If you've cloned this repo and opened it in VS Code, ensure you have the Python extension installed.
+From there, you can easily edit the `.csv` file, open the `gen_samples.py` script, and run it directly using the play button in the top right corner.
+Of course, you'll still need to have Python and OpenSCAD installed, but VS Code should automatically detect Python if it's already set up on your system.

 ## Using the stl-Models